-Wisk, NZ govt partner on world's first self-flying taxi trial
+Wisk, New Zealand Government partner on world's first self-flying taxi trial

 Wisk also sees potential for short-hop tourist flights.

-The prototype being tested in Canterbury can hold two passengers and travel 100km at up to 180km per hour on a charge.
+The prototype being tested in Canterbury can hold two passengers and travel 100km at up to 180km/h on a charge.
 It has been under development since 2010.

-In October last year, our Government announced that it was establishing an industry-wide Airspace Integration Trial to work with "leading, innovative domestic and international industry partners to safely test and demonstrate unmanned aircraft."
+In October last year, our Government announced that it was establishing an industry-wide Airspace Integration Trial to work with "leading, innovative domestic and international industry partners to safely test and demonstrate unmanned aircraft".

-Wisk is the first industry partner to join this program.
+Wisk is the first industry partner to join this programme.

 The company's CEO Gary Gysin said in a statement, "We are delighted to now have a signed agreement with the New Zealand Government, which will propel Cora's entry to the air taxi market.
 We see this agreement as a sign of confidence in our product and abilities to develop and deliver a safe and reliable air taxi service, starting in New Zealand."

-Wisk faces competition from Uber, which recently revealed it has partnered with Hyundai on a self-flying tax project.
+Wisk faces competition from Uber, which recently revealed it has partnered with Hyundai on a self-flying taxi project.
 The rideshare giant hopes to begin trials in Melbourne, Dallas and Los Angeles from 2023.